-To conserve the vital environmental, cultural, and ecosystem service values of Mount Namuli.
+To conserve the vital environmental, cultural, and ecosystem service values of Mount Namuli and Mount Ribaue.

 The Namuli massif covers an area of roughly 200 km2 at elevations above 1,200 m.
 Incorporating a complex of granitic inselbergs (think… islands in the sky) linked by the high Muretha Plateau.
 Recognized as one of the most important biodiversity areas in the country, the habitats are a mosaic of East Afromontane Ecosystem forest and grassland communities above 1700m, interspersed by shrublands, shallow soil plant communities with smooth rock peaks.

-The lower elevation areas that surround Mount Namuli are settled and intensively cultivated.
-Although there are no settlements in the highest reaches of the mountain, some potato farmers have started to clear upland forests in recent years, a practice that has escalated in the past five years.
+The lower elevation areas that surround Mount Namuli and Mount Ribaue are settled and intensively cultivated.
+Although there are no settlements in the highest reaches of the mountains, some potato farmers have started to clear upland forests in recent years, a practice that has escalated in the past five years.
 Analysis of satellite imagery indicates that overall forest coverage has been reduced by one-third in the past ten years, a rate of clearing that would expunge the remaining forest within eight years.
-Also impacting Namuli’s biodiversity and general ecological integrity are uncontrolled fires, often resulting from slash and burn agricultural practices.
+Also impacting these mountain massifs' biodiversity and general ecological integrity are uncontrolled fires, often resulting from slash and burn agricultural practices.
 Overhunting of limited wildlife needs to be regulated.

 Actions & Results:

-The solution is to protect a core zone of the massif and put in place good governance, effective local leadership, and sustainable management of the remaining patches of high altitude forest.
+The solution is to protect a core zone of the massifs and put in place good governance, effective local leadership, and sustainable management of the remaining patches of high altitude forest.
 ICFC is supporting the training component.
-This will represent one of Mozambique’s first community-managed conservation areas.
-As well as protecting the critical biodiversity and ecosystem services of the core area, implementaion of agricultural best practices will minimize erosion and support retention of flow from rivers that originate on the Namuli massif.
+These will represent Mozambique’s first community-managed conservation areas.
+As well as protecting the critical biodiversity and ecosystem services of the core area, implementaion of agricultural best practices will minimize erosion and support retention of flow from rivers that originate on the Namuli and Ribaue massifs.
 The project also aims to provide durable livelihood options for Namuli’s communities.

 Near-term project objectives:

-- Train community members in villages around Mount Namuli to be leaders in natural resource management
+- Train community members in villages around Mount Namuli and Mount Ribaue to be leaders in natural resource management

 - Develop consensus on incentives that will enable a full moratorium on tree cutting above a given elevation

-- Develop a conservation agreement with the communities to protect Mount Namuli ecosystems from degration
+- Develop a conservation agreement with the communities to protect Mount Namuli and Mount Ribaue ecosystems from degration